lilyso/my-beauty-board/README.md

 - Profile and featured pin boards to share a regime
 - Share button for reviews/products
 - Add rating system
+- Add tags to new review form so that reviews can be grouped together for the same product

 ## Acknowledgements